ArgonDesign/alogic/doc/gen.md

 The simplest `gen` construct is the conditional `gen if`, which can be used to conditionally include some source content.
 Braces around the branches are required.
-The `else` branch is optional (<a href="http://afiddle.argondesign.com/?example=gen_if.alogic">fiddle here</a>):
+The condition must be a 1-bit value.
+The `else` branch is optional
+(<a href="http://afiddle.argondesign.com/?example=gen_if.alogic">fiddle here</a>):

 ```